 - you are an Australian Citizen (regardless of whether you ordinarily reside in Australia or not).

 - You hold an Australian permanent visa.
 For assistance in obtaining visa, please contact our experienced Migration team – see here.

 - You are purchasing property as Joint Tenants with your spouse and your spouse meets one of the above 3 requirements.
 For more information about what it means to purchase as Joint Tenants, see here.

-There are also other exemptions, including if you acquire the property under a Will or if you acquire property from a developer who holds an exemption certificate for a new dwelling.
+There are also other exemptions such as if you acquire property from a developer who holds an exemption certificate for a new dwelling.

 If you do not fall into one of these categories, then:

 - you are required to apply for FIRB approval; and